How Long Does It Take to Get a Bachelor’s Degree?

 Timeline for part-time students

-There is no definitive timeline for part-time students to complete a degree program since it often depends on how many credits they're able to take each semester.
-For instance, if a part-time student takes around 9 credits per semester, it may take them a little over six years to receive their bachelor’s degree.
+No definitive timeline exists for part-time students to complete a degree program since it often depends on how many credits they’re able to take each semester.
+For instance, if a part-time student takes around nine credits per semester, it may take them a little over six years to receive their bachelor’s degree.

 Factors that affect how long it takes to get a bachelor’s degree